We’re Ready, When You’re Ready

 - Friday – 12:00pm to 8:00pm

-Testing is scheduled to take place through September 30, 2021, with days and times subject to change as flight schedules shift heading into summer.
+Testing is scheduled to take place through September 30, 2021, with days and times subject to change as necessary.
 To speed up the testing process, pre-registration is available at https://honumg.info/TVCAirport , or via your smartphone by clicking here to download a PDF with a QR Code and instructions.

 Important Travel Information Regarding COVID-19 (Novel Corona Virus)